The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal

 Have significant neuron and synaptic capacity and

-As such the need for daily brain maintenance to ensure the brain’s long-term well-being is increased compared to other mammals.
+As such, the need for daily brain maintenance to ensure the brain’s long-term well-being is increased compared to other mammals.
 Not cleansing the Aβ is the basis for many brain diseases, including Alzheimer’s disease.
 Excess Aβ may eventually bind together to form Amyloid Plaques (“AP”).
-AP may eventually overwhelm the synapse and cause synaptic death. [vi] A significant amount of synaptic death will likely cause Alzheimer’s disease symptoms.
+AP may eventually overwhelm the synapse and cause synaptic death. [vi] A significant amount of synaptic death will likely cause neurodegenerative disease symptoms, like Alzheimer's.
 Thus, sleep is a critical activity to ensure long-term brain health.

 Photo Credit: Lisa Genova